Finding Edges with NBA and MLB Stats Leaders

 Players at the top of the leaderboards produce at high volume.
 More touches, more shots, more opportunities.
 That volume creates data you can actually work with.

-Look Past the Stars
+Look past the stars

 The top 5 in any category are priced accordingly.
 Books know Shai Gilgeous-Alexander scores a lot of points.
 That's not where the edge is.